 Why choose these models

-- You want coil-based support with clear firmness steps from firm to plush
+- You want a coil-based feel with clear steps from firm to plush

-- You care about reduced partner disturbance, especially in the plush Premium builds
+- You care about lower partner disturbance (especially the Premium builds)

-- You like gel-forward comfort options without abandoning a supportive core
+- You like gel-forward comfort options without losing a supportive core

 Alternatives to consider

-- Helix Midnight Luxe (if you want a premium hybrid tuned for side-sleep comfort with a plush top)
+- Helix Midnight Luxe (premium hybrid tuned for side-sleep comfort)

 Pro Tips for Spectra Mattress

-- Give the mattress a short break-in window before making a firmness judgment, especially on the plush Premium models.
+- Give the mattress a short break-in window before judging firmness—especially on the plush Premium models.

-- Use a stable, flat foundation so the coil unit stays evenly supported at the perimeter.
+- Use a stable, flat foundation so the support core stays evenly supported at the edges.

-- If you choose a double sided model, build a simple routine: rotate and flip on a schedule to keep wear even.
+- If you choose a double sided model, rotate and flip on a schedule to keep wear even.

-- For the firm Select 13in, add pressure relief through your topper choice if you’re a lightweight side sleeper.
+- For the firm Select 13in, add pressure relief with your topper choice if you’re a lightweight side sleeper.

-- For the plush pillow-top, prioritize a breathable protector and breathable sheets to reduce heat retention at the surface.
+- For the plush pillow-top, use a breathable protector and breathable sheets to reduce surface heat buildup.

-- When evaluating motion isolation, test it the same way nightly—get in/out, roll, and note whether the surface “ripples” or stays calm.
+- Test motion isolation the same way for a few nights (get in/out, roll, and note whether the surface stays calm).

 FAQs